saturnflyer/ice_cube_select/README.md

 ### I18n

-Recurring Select is I18n aware
+Ice Cube Select is I18n aware

 You can create a locale file like this: